June 30, 2021

 timestamp columns, and tell the user that they should use

 dbcritic is not useful if it is not actually run, so we run it as part of our automated CI pipeline.
 This way, any PR that causes a violation of dbcritic’s checks cannot be merged, and the reported issues must be resolved.
 This prevents them from happening in production, and increases confidence when deploying. 🥳 Each issue generated by dbcritic provides a list of possible problems caused by the violation, as well as a list of possible ways to resolve the issue:

-ISSUE #1: Theconstraint ‘cache_log.cache_log_job_id_fkey’ is an its referencing side. you solve this issue, you will encounter the following problems: • Updating rows the referenced causes a sequential scan the referencing . • Deleting rows the referenced causes a sequential scan the referencing .
-You can solve this issue taking one of the following measures: • an ‘cache_log (job_id)’. • Silence this issue: ‘silence index_fk_ref cache_log cache_log_job_id_fkey’. • Silence this : ‘silence index_fk_ref’.
+ISSUE #1: The foreign key constraint ‘cache_log.cache_log_job_id_fkey’ is missing an index on its referencing side.
+If you do not solve this issue, you will encounter the following problems: • Updating rows in the referenced table causes a sequential scan on the referencing table. • Deleting rows from the referenced table causes a sequential scan on the referencing table.
+You can solve this issue by taking one of the following measures: • Create an index on ‘cache_log (job_id)’. • Silence this issue: ‘silence index_fk_ref cache_log cache_log_job_id_fkey’. • Silence this check: ‘silence index_fk_ref’.

 Ever since we introduced this CI step, we have not encountered any slow deletes!

 Sometimes you want to deviate from dbcritic’s advice.
 For example, maybe you never do updates or deletes on a specific table, and therefore you do not need the index to make updates and deletes faster.
 Or maybe you really want to represent timestamps as mere (date, time) pairs.
 In those cases dbcritic can be told to silence specific issues using a configuration file.